leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     assume h : A ∧ ¬ B,
     show ¬ B ∧ A, from and.intro (and.right h) (and.left h)

 There are two more tricks that can help you write proofs in Lean.
 The first is using ``sorry``, which is a magical term in Lean which provides a proof of anything at all.
 It is also known as "cheating."
-But cheating can help you construct legitimate proofs incrementally: if Lean accepts a proof with ``sorry``'s, you know that you are on the right track so far.
-All you need to do is replace each ``sorry`` with a real proof to finish the task.
+But cheating can help you construct legitimate proofs incrementally: if Lean accepts a proof with ``sorry``'s, the parts of the proof you have written so far have passed Lean's checks for correctness.
+All you need to do is replace each ``sorry`` with a real proof to complete the task.

 .. code-block:: lean